 But that was a century ago and, as you would expect, this measurement has fallen out of use around the world, except for North America, where for some inexplicable reason it is still used to quantify the heat-removal performance of large commercial refrigeration systems.
 Tons of refrigeration was useful, but it has overstayed its welcome and it is time it was retired.

 And while we’re at it.
 We should get rid of BTUs as well.
 What is this?
 The Victorian era?

 OK, this one isn’t actually on the list because it’s a favourite of mine, but because it is so widely used, despite it being almost useless.
-I said earlier that weird and unofficial units often get used because they are more convenient that the official units, but elephants are in no way more convenient than kilograms as a unit of mass.
-Elephants and blue wales are the go-to units of mass for journalists and popular science writers who are trying to find an engaging way to convey a conceptually difficult quantity of mass to an audience, but they have become over used and with so little care that they don’t really help.
-Telling me something is as heavy as 80 elephants or 10 blue wales is no help whatsoever because I have no real clue about how much these animals weigh.
+I said earlier that weird and unofficial units often get used because they are more convenient than the official units, but elephants are in no way more convenient than kilograms as a unit of mass.
+Elephants and blue whales are the go-to units of mass for journalists and popular science writers who are trying to find an engaging way to convey a conceptually difficult quantity of mass to an audience, but they have become over used and with so little care that they don’t really help.
+Telling me something is as heavy as 80 elephants or 10 blue whales is no help whatsoever because I have no real clue about how much these animals weigh.
 And when the science writers try to convey pressure by telling me that it’s equivalent to 8 elephants balancing on a pair of high heels, it just gets less clear.
 Stop using pachyderms and cetaceans as units of measure and just give me the numbers in normal units.
 Even if I can’t understand them conceptually, converting them to elephants doesn’t tell me any more than “it weighs a lot.”